 ✓ Integral: Integral reservoirs are combined with the hydraulic pump.
 These types of reservoirs are often found in small aircraft, where the compact arrangement of this type of mechanism is desirable.
-An example of this is the brake master cylinder used with many light-aircraft systems. the upper portion of the assembly serves as the reservoir and the lower portion serves as the pump to operate the brake.
+An example of this is the brakemaster cylinder used with manylight-aircraftsystems.theupperportionof theassemblyservesasthe reservoir and the lower portion serves as the pump to operate the brake.

-and these can be further classified as
+And these can be further classified as

 - ✓ pressurized

 - ✓ Unpressurized.

-- \checkmark

-V. Control Valves: In a hydraulic system, the hydraulic energy available from a pump is converted into motion and force by means of an actuator.
+- V. Control Valves: In a hydraulic system, the hydraulic energy available from a pump is converted into motion and force by means of an actuator.
 The control of these mechanical outputs (motion and force) is one of the most important functions in a hydraulic system.
 The proper selection of control selection ensures the desired output and safe function of the system.
 In order to control the hydraulic outputs, different types of control valves are required.
 It is important to know various types of control valves and their functions.
 This not only helps to design a proper hydraulic system but also helps to discover the innovative ways to improve the existing systems.
 There are basically three types of valves employed in hydraulic systems:

 1. Directional control valves: Directional control valves are used to control the distribution of energy in a fluid power system.
 They provide the direction to the fluid and allow the flow in a particular direction.
 These valves are used to control the start, stop and change in direction of the fluid flow.
 These valves regulate the flow direction in the hydraulic circuit.
 These control valves contain ports that are external openings for the fluid to enter and leave.
 The number of ports is usually identified by the term 'way'.
 For example, a valve with four ports is named as four-way valve.
 The fluid flow rate is responsible for the speed of actuator (motion of the output) and should controlled in a hydraulic system.
 This operation can be performed by using flow control valves.
-The pressure may increase gradually when the system pressure within the desired range.
+The pressure may increase gradually when the system is under operation.
+The pressure control valves protect the system by maintaining the system pressure within the desired range.
 Also, the output force is directly proportional to the pressure and hence, the pressure control valves ensure the desired force output at the actuator.